KostyantynPanchenko/spring-boot-efficient-dockerfile/README.md

 ```

 ## OLD VERSION
-The example above was modified to use Docker multi-stage build.
+The original example from the source code was modified to use Docker multi-stage build.
 Just replace the content of the Dockerfile with the following:

 ```shell
 FROM eclipse-temurin:17-jdk-alpine@sha256:9c379272e10177b992a06692bd07ee457681f5f56c131607a045a269a4ddc36b as theBuildStage